logo

 [ADVERTISEMENT]

-However, some dogs just don't enjoy the crate, they bark, or they deal with separation anxiety when their owners leave the home.
-With this being said, we're going to look at this Quora question that was submitted by someone looking for advice on how to train and deal with their dog inside the crate because they bark the whole time.
+However, some dogs just don't enjoy the crate; they bark, or they experience separation anxiety when their owners leave the home.
+With this in mind, we're going to look at a Quora question submitted by someone seeking advice on how to train and manage their dog inside the crate because they bark the whole time.

-This is definitely a situation that we've heard before and if you know anyone with a dog, you may have experienced the same thing.
-People did have a lot of clever answers so if you're interested in reading more then stay tuned for us to give you all the best answers here.
+This is definitely a situation we've heard before, and if you know anyone with a dog, you may have experienced the same thing.
+People provided a lot of clever answers, so if you're interested in reading more, stay tuned for us to share all the best responses here.

 Here's what the original Quora question said.